samuelson/writebadcode/content/post/hugo-blogging-about-hugo.md

 I want to set up a publishing chain where I can write and update the site easily.
 That involves github, AWS lambda, and S3.
 As of writing this, I haven't figured out how it works or set it up.
 Since the theme of this blog is about writing bad code and figuring things out, I'm going to try to document the process of figuring out how to do this, meta I know.

 This is a running document of the process including the false starts and distractions.
 It's "Write bad code", not "Only show the finished product".
-If you want to see the finished product just skip to the end.
+If you want to see the finished product just skip to the end, the very last section has the complete solution.

 ## Hugo